 Protecting sensitive data and preventing data loss.
 Considerations include: |

-- Inspecting and redacting personally identifiable information (PII) - Ensuring continuous discovery of sensitive data (structured and unstructured) - Configuring pseudonymization - Configuring format-preserving encryption - Restricting access to BigQuery, Cloud Storage, and Cloud SQL datastores - Securing secrets with Secret Manager - Protecting and managing compute instance metadata |
+- Configuring Sensitive Data Protection (SDP) (e.g., discovering and redacting personally identifiable information (PII), configuring pseudonymization and format preserving encryption). - Restricting access to Google Cloud data services (e.g., BigQuery, Cloud Storage, and Cloud SQL datastores). - Securing secrets with Secret Manager - Protecting and managing compute instance metadata |

 Managing encryption at rest, in transit, and in use.
 Considerations include: |

-- Identifying use cases for Google default encryption, customer-managed encryption keys (CMEK), Cloud External Key Manager (EKM), and Cloud HSM - Creating and managing encryption keys for CMEK and EKM - Applying Google's encryption approach to use cases - Configuring object lifecycle policies for Cloud Storage - Enabling Confidential Computing |
+- Identifying use cases for Google default encryption, customer-managed encryption keys (CMEK), and Cloud External Key Manager (EKM). - Determining when to use soware and hardware keys - Creating and managing encryption keys for CMEK and EKM (e.g., key rotation and revocation, key import). - Applying encryption methods to various use cases. - Configuring object lifecycle policies for Cloud Storage - Enabling Confidential Computing |

-- Implementing security controls for AI/ML systems (e.g., protecting against unintentional exploitation of data or models) - Determining security requirements for IaaS-hosted and PaaS-hosted training models |
+- Implementing security and privacy controls for AI/ML systems to protect against unintentional exploitation of data or models. - Determining security requirements for IaaS-hosted and PaaS-hosted training models |

-Managing operations (22% of the exam) |
+Managing operations (19% of the exam) |

 |